-- 1. If one wants to know the God of the Bible, He is only accessible through the One who came from heaven with the express purpose of revealing God the Father to us.
-Why is this so?
-No human being can grasp the infinite character of God because no of us has an infinite knowledge of God being blighted in knowledge and finite in capacities.
-Thus, one from Heaven could be qualified to explain heaven to us, not an outsider.
-This is what Jesus came to do, to reveal the Father to us.
-He is uniquely qualified to do so because Jesus is God! - 2.
-It is monumentally important to understand who Jesus claims to be.
-He is "the Word," the One who describes the invisible; fully God, the creator of the universe and all that is in it, the only One who possess knowledge of eternal life, and the One that most earthlings find unimportant.
+- 1. It is monumentally important to understand who Jesus claims to be.
+He is "the Word," the One who describes the invisible; fully God, the creator of the universe and all that is in it, the only One who possesses knowledge of eternal life, and the One that most earthlings find unimportant.
 "Word" also means message or disclosure.
-Jesus is the message! - 3.
-Eternal life is an absolutely free gift through the One who came to us from the Jesus Christ who has revealed the Father to us.
+Jesus is the message! - 2.
+Eternal life is an absolute gift through the One who came to us, the Jesus Christ who has revealed the Father to us.
 Life is not obtained by a privileged lifestyle or human efforts to appeal to God.
 While salvation is not free, simply because Jesus purchased the right to be forgiven, it is free to us because Jesus accomplished salvation for us.
-Salvation is not to be earned by us; we you cannot impress God.
+Salvation is not to be earned by us; we cannot impress God.
 He is impressed with His son.
-Have you stopped recently to ponder the wonder of such a gift? - 4.
+Have you stopped recently to ponder the wonder of such a gift? - 3.
 What is the message of the gospel?
 It is what Jesus taught us about Himself; that is the good news.
 Simply put, the gospel is the claims that Jesus made about Himself (His origins, His words, His death, His resurrection).
 The gospel is about Jesus primarily and our response secondarily.
 Are you telling people what Jesus has accomplished?
-To know God as He has been explained and revealed in Jesus Christ is eternal life.

-- 5. The duty of humans is to be willing to accept the Father through the Son.
+To know God as He has been explained and revealed in Jesus Christ is eternal life. - 4.
+The duty of humans is to be willing to accept the Father through the Son.
 Mankind is liable to righteous judgment by God because they are generally unwilling to come to Jesus.
 It is not that they are unable to do so (Rom 1:18).
 We can come to Christ in that we can make choices.
 The most important question as you discuss and explain the claims of Jesus with people is this: are you willing to come to Him?
 The criteria of choice making for all of us is the maximization of delight and the minimization of discomfort.
-Do you explain Jesus to people in such a way that can delight in Him? - 6.
-John the Baptizer is a remarkable man and a model servant for all of us for at least two reasons: first, he knows what his duty was; He knew his task on the stage of time in which he lived.
+Do you explain Jesus to people in such a way that can delight in Him? - 5.
+John the Baptizer is a remarkable man and a model servant for all of us for at least two reasons: first, he knew what his duty was; He knew his task on the stage of time in which he lived.
 He was to be a pointer; he was to explain to others someone far greater than himself.
-Second, John knew that his place and privilege; he was a servant of another.
+Second, John knew his place and privilege; he was a servant of another.
 These are remarkable insights.
-Do you share them? - 7.
-Jesus came to reveal the gracious character of God to us, yet our passage tells us of something very tragic.
-People did not believe what He told them.
-His own, our text says, did not receive Him.
-However, that is not the end of the story; the door has been open to His message to everyone without regard to ethnicity.
-Anyone who welcomes Him He welcomes into the family of God.
-What an amazing truth?
-Have you welcome Him into your life?